-Help the Fight
+Join the Fight

 Now Looking For Healthy Participants

 There are several COVID-19 vaccines, both approved and in development.
 Each one uses a different technology to prevent people from getting sick after being infected by the virus.
-Valneva’s Phase 3 clinical trial will test a new vaccine candidate against COVID-19; you could participate in this trial in order to confirm the safety of Valneva’s vaccine candidate and test its ability to induce antibodies as a protection against the virus.
+Valneva’s Phase 3 clinical trial is currently testing a new vaccine candidate against COVID-19 in adults.
+The study population is now extended to include adolescent participants and this information is intended for adolescents and parents or guardian of potentially eligible participants.

 What to Expect:

-- The study will take 13 months to complete.
+- The study will take 14 months to complete.

-- Study participants must complete a minimum of 7 to 8 visits; additional visits may be required.
+- Study participants must complete a minimum of 8 to 10 visits; additional visits may be required.

 - Selected study participants will be compensated for their time and participation.